 Source Key Points Learnings for 2022 Social Plan Community Consultation on Aging Well - 2016 approach to delivering recreation services Community based, volunteer organizations will continue to play the major role in the delivery of recreation programs and services in the County, but these community efforts will be increasingly supported by the Municipality Service provision will respect local identity and access while recognizing the realities of the market and the necessity to concentrate some services at a limited number of locations The County will continue to partner with adjoining municipalities Recreation services [contribute to a] higher quality of life The County will assume the overall responsibility for planning, management and evaluation of parks and recreation services Explore the current reality and future needs for older adults within our region.
 Recommendations Work more closely with stakeholders and community groups on initiating community development initiatives including the development of events such as Seniors' Travelling Café or Seniors' Movie and Popcorn Identify gaps in seniors' transportation for medical appointments, social events, and accessing services outside the community Identify gaps in the delivery of health services in the County of Wetaskiwin.
-Assist seniors' groups with the delivery of healthy lifestyle information sessions, workshops, events, and activities Survey respondents were asked about the areas of their life that they felt most prepared for the future.
-Where possible consider Social Master Plan alignment with the recommendations and findings including:
+Assist seniors' groups with the delivery of health services in the County of wetaskiwin.
+Assist seniors' groups with the delivery of health services in the County of wetaskiwin.
+Where possible consider Social Master Plan alignment with the recommendations and findings including: Collaboration with stakeholders and community groups Gaps in transportation services Focus on contribution to healthy lifestyles

-Source Key Points Learnings for 2022 Social Plan County of Wetaskiwin FCSS Annual Reports - 2020 / 2021 The three areas ranked lowest (least prepared) were: • Home - 54% • Supports and services - 58% • Transportation - 63% 2020 • Total revenue - \$434,554 • Programs and services direct delivery - \$301, 020 • Programs and service indirect delivery - \$30,772 • Outputs - 28 programs/services, 1936 participants • 657 volunteer hours 2021 • Total revenue \$449,967 • Programs and services direct delivery - \$299,522 • Programs and service indirect delivery - \$22,408 • Outputs - 36 programs/services, 2459 participants • 538 volunteer hours • 99% of outcome survey respondents report the FCSS program/service resulted in a positive change Consider allocation of direct and indirect program and service resources based on the findings of increasing the County administration role with respect to initiating and supporting collaboration and social planning Also consider the resources allocated to recruit and support volunteer resources with respect to the delivery of program and services Acknowledge the vey positive response of FCSS program and service participants to the positive changes related to: Individuals experience personal well-being Children and youth develop positively Healthy functioning within families Families have social supports The community is connected and engaged Community social issues are identified and addressed Community Program and Events Guide - 2021 Family and Community Support Services (FCSS) provides preventative programs and services that enhance the social well-being of families and individuals FCSS is a cost shared program between the County of Wetaskiwin No. 10 and the Province of Alberta The programs and services provided through FCSS are intended to promote and enhance safe and healthy family and community life.
+Source Key Points Learnings for 2022 Social Plan County of Wetaskiwin FCSS Annual Reports - 2020 / 2021 The three areas ranked lowest (least prepared) were: Home - 54% Supports and services - 58% Transportation - 63% 2020 Total revenue - \$434,554 Programs and services direct delivery - \$301, 020 Programs and service indirect delivery - \$30,772 Outputs - 28 programs/services, 1936 participants 657 volunteer hours 2021 Total revenue \$449,967 Programs and service indirect delivery - \$29,522 Programs and service indirect delivery - \$29,522 Programs and service indirect delivery - \$29,522 Outputs - 36 programs/services, 2459 participants 538 volunteer hours 99% of outcome survey respondents report the FCSS program/service resulted in a positive change Consider allocation of direct and indirect program and service resources based on the findings of increasing the County administration role with respect to initiating and supporting collaboration and social planning Also consider the resources allocated to recruit and support volunteer resources with respect to the delivery of program and services Acknowledge the vey positive response of FCSS program and service participants to the positive changes related to: Individuals experience personal well-being Children and youth develop positively Healthy functioning within families Families have social supports The community is connected and engaged Community social issues are identified and addressed Community Program and Events Guide - 2021 Family and Community Support Services (FCSS) provides preventative programs and services that enhance the social well-being of families and individuals FCSS is a cost shared program between the County of Wetaskiwin No. 10 and the Province of Alberta The programs and services provided through FCSS are intended to promote and enhance safe and healthy family and community life.
 Consider the utility of the Program and Events brochure as a means of acknowledging FCSS and Community successes, educating County residents on the FCSS Program and engaging / recruiting volunteers The County of Wetaskiwin No. 10 Municipal Policy The County recognizes the importance of providing a Family and Community Support Services Grant Program, to enhance and enrich preventative social Consider ways to align the Social Development Master Plan with the following tenants of the municipal Policy